 An About Me page is a must-have.
 It should not only provide your name and a photo, but should briefly explain the motivation behind your site.

-This shows how you’re connected with your topic and can explain what motivated you to create your site or blog.
+This shows how you’re connected with your topic and can explain what inspired you to create your site or blog.
 The more detailed you can get, the more genuine you will come across to your visitors.

 If you have a special offline connection to your topic, this is a great time to explain it.